 - If team members are found collaborating during a toss-up, the opposing team is awarded 3 points, and the collaborating team forfeits their ability to answer that toss-up question. - If a player provides an answer before they are recognized by the moderator (i.e., "blurts") the opposing team is awarded 3 points.
 If applicable, the question will be re-read for the opposing team, who will have an opportunity to buzz in.
 The team which blurted will not have an opportunity to buzz in. - If a team is participating in distracting behavior during another team's bonus, they will receive a warning from the moderator.
 Any other instances of distracting behavior after the first warning will result in 5 points being awarded to the opposing team. - The team with the most points at the end of the match will be declared the winner of that match.
-No ties can occur during the single-elimination bracket. - In the round robin portion, teams receive 2 bracket points for a win, 1 bracket point for a tie, and no bracket points for a loss. - The top two teams in each division with the most bracket points will advance to the single-elimination.
+No ties can occur during the single-elimination bracket. - The top four teams with the best Win/Loss record from the Preliminary Round will advance to the single-elimination Bracket.